isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Punggol Digital District.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Artfullyable_PDDC1_254.jpg">
 </div>
-<p>Visitors could took part in hands-on activities and craft workshops, enjoying
+<p>Visitors took part in hands-on activities and craft workshops, enjoying
 time to create and connect together.
 The display of unique handmade pieces offered a simple and meaningful way for the community to show support for our artists.</p>